datalayer-examples/jupyterlab-listings-example/README.md

-## Black and white listings examples for JupyterLab.
+## Allowed and Blocked Listings examples for JupyterLab.

 > This is only for development purposes.